opthukral/Tankgame/README.md

-Tank Battle - Multiplayer Pygame
+Tank Battle - Multiplayer Pygame:

 The objective of the game is to outmaneuver and outshoot your opponent in a tank battle.
 The game supports two players, each controlling a tank using either the keys WASD or the arrow keys.
 To fire a shot, the WASD player uses the 'E' key, while the arrow key player uses the 'Right Shift' key.
 Each tank starts with 3 lives, and the player must strategically navigate the battlefield, avoiding enemy fire, and eliminating the opponent to secure victory.